The Best Security Systems for the Deaf in 2025

 SecureScore™: 9.2/10

 ADT combines home automation and its state-of-the-art monitoring service to provide accessible home security.
-Text alerts and video verification give deaf users alternative alerting options.
+Text alerts give deaf users alternative alerting options.
+Plus, video verification enables monitoring teams to dispatch appropriate emergency personnel during real, verified emergencies.

 • SimpliSafe Product Image